 They provide vital fire and rescue cover often in remote and rural communities, protecting local people and businesses in the area they live in from fire and other emergencies.
 Not only will those who become retained Firefighters be performing a highly valuable role in their local area, but they will be taught vital life-saving skills that will be of real benefit to them as individuals.

-It’s a challenging role, but within a team spirited environment where all have a pride in working for the SFRS.
+It’s a challenging role within a team spirited environment where all have pride in working for the SFRS.